-Welcome to the Tradfolk Wassail Directory, 2022-23.
+Welcome to the Tradfolk Wassail Directory, 2024-25.
 Please note that we’re in the process of adding this season’s wassails as we speak, so it may or may not look very complete, depending on when you’re viewing it.
-If you have a wassail you’d like to add, please check the FAQs below.
+If you have a wassail you’d like to add, please check the FAQs below to find out how.

 We launched this page during the winter of 2022 and the attention it drew was amazing, demonstrating to us that the wassailing tradition is not only alive and well, but also blossoming once again.
 We started by wondering why Google wasn’t able to deal the question, “where to wassail near me?”, and we’re pleased to say that now – thanks to this page – it has all the answers.
 We hope to keep it as up-to-date and useful as possible, so make sure you share it with any wassail organisers you know of.